 Explore their experience of ‘gender disappointment’

-Understand some of the emotional patterns behind what we now call ISRia rather than ‘gender disappointment’
+Understand some of the emotional patterns behind what we now call RIFis rather than ‘gender disappointment’

-Build skills and strategies to better navigate the overwhelming ‘gender disappointment', now ISRia, emotions
+Build skills and strategies to better navigate the overwhelming ‘gender disappointment', now RIFis, emotions

 You’re Welcome Here

-If you’ve never spoken about your ISRia, previously known as ‘gender disappointment’ feelings before, that’s okay.
+If you’ve never spoken about your RIFis, previously known as ‘gender disappointment’ feelings before, that’s okay.

 If you’re unsure what you need, that’s okay too.

 You don’t have to walk this path alone.
-Support and understanding are here for anyone navigating ‘gender disappointment’, now ISRia.
+Support and understanding are here for anyone navigating ‘gender disappointment’, now RIFis.